Lynnluxu/MDWebsiteProject/README.md

-# MaterialComponentTutorial
+# MDWebsiteProject
-This is a tutorial test refering to https://codelabs.developers.google.com/codelabs/mdc-101-web/#0
+This is project for Human Machine Interface class in ISEN.
+In our group, we have:
+1.Burak Kucukal @
+2.Amine El Khiati @
+3.Lu Xu @Lynnluxu